funkaoshi/s.vs.tpk/_posts/2012-07-09-the-origins-carcosa.md

 The author of [Carcosa][], Geoffrey McKinney, mentioned in a recent [interview][] that he published Carcosa because people on the [Dragonfoot][] forums seemed interested in the game he was running.
 This being the internet, we can travel back in time and look at [the first thread where McKinney starts discussing his setting and what he hopes to accomplish with it][carcosa-thread].

-**Updated**: In [a thread over on Original D&D Forums][carcosa-for-sale] McKinney announces that he is going to start selling a little booklet about his home campaign setting.
+In [a thread over on Original D&D Forums][carcosa-for-sale] McKinney announces that he is going to start selling a little booklet about his home campaign setting.

 [carcosa]: http://www.lotfp.com/RPG/products/carcosa